-In addition, Annex B of Keeping Children Safe in Education contains important information about specific forms of abuse and safeguarding issues:
+In addition, Annex B of Keeping Children Safe in Education contains important information about specific forms of abuse and safeguarding issues.
+Some of these, and our approach are explained here:

 Child criminal exploitation (CCE) and Child Sexual Exploitation (CSE)

 Both CCE and CSE are forms of abuse that occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into taking part in sexual or criminal activity, in exchange for something the victim needs or wants, and/or for the financial advantage or increased status of the perpetrator or facilitator and/or through violence or the threat of violence.
 CSE and CCE can affect children, both male and female and can include children who have been moved (commonly referred to as trafficking) for the purpose of exploitation.